 Shooting instructor Adam Calvert offers some tips for the season

-However, cartridge choice is obviously affected by what type of gun you are shooting.
-For my side-by-side users I would tend to recommend 28g 6s, moving to 30g 5s later in the season.
+For side-by-side users I would tend to recommend 28g 6s, moving to 30g 5s later in the season.
 For my over-under users I recommend a 30g 6 for the early part of the season, moving to a 32g 5 later on.
-I think most people are now aware that an increase in shot size gives you better knock-down power, which can be useful when the birds are slightly older and stronger later on in the season.
+I think most people now know that an increase in shot size gives you better knock-down power, which can be useful when the birds are slightly older and stronger later on in the season.

 Speed of weight over shot